rbe549/rbe549.github.io/project1spring2024.md

 - Stich Panoramas of images from `Phase1` folder using the traditional approach, supervised homography and unsupervised homography.
 - Use images from `Phase2` folder to evaluate your deep learning based homography algorithms (both supervised and unsupervised).
 Here you can apply random perturbations as before on the center crop of the image (of size you chose during training).
 This Test is to evaluate how well your algorithm generalized to images outside the training set.
 (For this part, your algorithm will only run on the image size you chose during training, i.e., \\(M_P\times N_P\\).
 A simple way to deal with this is to resize the test image to \\(M_P\times N_P\\) to obtain the homography and then warp the original image or crop a central region of \\(M_P\times N_P\\) or obtain random crops of size \\(M_P\times N_P\\) and average all the predicted homography values. **Feel free to be creative here.** Mention what you did for this part in your report.)
+- Use images from `Phase2Pano` folder to stitch panorama using deep learning homography (both supervised and unsupervised networks).
+You are free to use classical approach to obtain translation if you wish but the homography matrix has to come from the deep network. **Feel free to be creative here.** Mention what you did for this part in your report.)
+Also, you can resize the images as you wish.
+The images are extracted from a slow moving `.mp4` video which is also included for your reference.
+Think carefully about why we took the video so slowly 😉

 <a name='extra'></a>